 Keep positive feelings flowing, and know there is hope for your child.
 When you face the reality of your situation, the process of finding solutions becomes real.
 You open up possibilities for healing.

-Start the journey of moving forward to a better tomorrow.
+Start the journey toward a better tomorrow.
 You can have a happier life.
 Allow yourself to live your life and feel joy.

 Bring peace to your life.